Ray Tutorial

 is essentially transformed under the hood to

-The call to ray.put copies the numpy array into the shared-memory object store, from where it can be read by all of the worker processes (without additional copying).
-However, if you do something like
+copies the numpy array into the shared-memory object store, from where it can be read by all of the worker processes (without additional copying).
+However, if you do something likefor i in range(10): f.remote(x)

 then 10 copies of the array will be placed into the object store.
 This takes up more memory in the object store than is necessary, and it also takes time to copy the array into the object store over and over.
 This can be made more efficient by placing the array in the object store only once as follows.